sillitoe/split-csv-by-col/README.md

 Script that splits a CSV file into multiple files based on the contents of a specified column.

-For large files, it is recommended to sort the input file by the column you want to split on.
+To avoid IO issues, it expects that the input file has already been sorted by the column to be split on.

 ## Usage